nuchs/toys/hangman/notes/notes5.md

 What are the error conditions and how do I want to deal with them?

 1.
-The command line arguments are not usuable
+The command line arguments are not usable

 2.
 The word source file cannot be parsed